 Gifts of no more than $25.00 can be accepted by Board members.

-Board meetings are attended by members of the Board only, members may attend by invitation by board members.
+Board meetings are attended by members of the Board only, members may attend by invitation of board members.
 Attendees who are not board members may observe and comment/present suggestion when asked, and bring any issues to the Board.
 At any time, any member can request a meeting with the Board to bring any issue to the Board.

 XI.
 Standing Committees